THE BASICS:

 I saw you took in her sisters.
 What happened to Brenda and Lilith?

-Yes - Some of you may remember we rescued her step-sister (from an earlier litter) Lilith and her litter-sister, Brenda in early 2022.
+Yes - we rescued her step-sister (from an earlier litter) Lilith and her litter-sister, Brenda in early 2022.
 They were de-sexed, x-rayed, had dentals, training and behavioral assistance and adopted out to two lovely separate families here in Christchurch.
 We do keep in touch and see them around occasionally!

 Would you sell Dottie?